asafpamzn/valkey-polyglot-benchmark/README.md

 For detailed instructions on how to use the Node.js benchmark tool, please refer to the [Node.js README](node/README.md).

+## Python Benchmark Tool

+The Node.js benchmark tool is located in the `python` directory.
+It offers similar benchmarking capabilities as the Java tool, but is implemented using Python.

+For detailed instructions on how to use the Python benchmark tool, please refer to the [Python README](python/README.md).

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.